-The Authority's FY 2023-24 Budget will cover the fiscal year ending May 31, 2024.
-Based upon historical consumption data and the existing rate structure, projected revenues and unrestricted net position were sufficient to support budgeted expenses (budgetary basis) of \$35.4 million.
-No rate increases were adopted as part of the Fiscal Year 2023-24 Budget for the Authority's water and sewer users.
+The Authority's FY 2024-25 Budget will cover the fiscal year ending May 31, 2025.
+Based upon historical consumption data and the existing rate structure, projected revenues and unrestricted net position were sufficient to support budgeted expenses (budgetary basis) of \$50.7 million.
+A 2.6% water rate increase was adopted for the FY 2024-25 Budget.